jenessatan/disney-story/README.md

 From going into detail about the movies and their related voice actors, we decide to take a step back and provide another overview of movies.
 We utilized a dot plot and size-coded the dots to express its gross revenue.
 As previously mentioned, we use color hue to encode the era each movie belongs to.
 We decided to use a dot plot because each dot still expresses a single movie and the user will be able to see the number of movies released each year.
 Typically there’s only about 1-3 movies released per year and our years range from 1928-2016 (approximately 87 years).
 We chose the dot plot visualization over a bar chart because being able to see the movies individually is important.
 After the milestone, we want to use the dot-plot graph as an interactive navigation for users to see different movies in the node-link graph by using brush selection.
 This will remove the limitation of seeing voice actor-movie relationships only for movies within the same era and allow users to explore our dataset better.

-### Vision changes since your proposal?
+### Vision changes since your proposal
 Our vision for this project has not changed since our proposal.
-While we had to make adjustments from our original plan (such as only showing the most recent era of the node-link graph) from a useability perspective, these changes do not impact the visualization goals that we set out to achieve.
+While we had to make adjustments from our original plan (such as only showing the selected Disney era of the node-link graph) from a useability perspective, these changes do not impact the visualization goals that we set out to achieve.

+Our goal was to provide general users with interesting, interactive visualizations that would allow them to explore and learn about different aspects of the Walt Disney Company and Disney animation.

+The area chart offers the ability to compare the gross annual revenues from various sectors within the Walt Disney Company.
+A more detailed breakdown of the yearly revenue will be shown in a tooltip when the user mouses over the area chart.
+Hovering over the sector name in the upper left legend, users would be able to observe the trend of generated revenue for that sector in isolation from the others.

+The node-link graph lets users explore the connections between voice actors and the various movies they may have participated in.
+Users can learn more about the actors, movies, and roles by hovering over the different nodes and links.
+This information includes character names, actor and movie Academy Awards, movie revenues, and movie ratings.
+Further interactivity will come in later iterations.

+Finally, the dot plot histogram allows users to gain insight into the various Disney eras and the movies that defined them.
+They can observe the overall trend of movie releases and box office revenues over time.
+Some movie information can be gained through interacting with individual dots.
+But more interactivity is expected for later iterations that will tie the node-link and dot plot histograms together.

+Overall, we believe that our visualizations successfully communicate the Disney story.

 ### Screenshots
 ![Revenue Area Chart](/images/screenshots/area.png)